 (2) “Available Real Property Tax Revenues” means the revenues resulting from the imposition of the tax provided for in Chapter 8 of Title 47 of the District of Columbia Official Code, inclusive of any penalties and interest charges, exclusive of the special tax provided for in section 481 of the Home Rule Act pledged to payment of general obligation indebtedness of the District.

 (3) “Available Sales Tax Revenues” means the revenues resulting from the imposition of the tax under Chapter 20 of Title 47 of the District of Columbia Official Code, including penalty and interest charges, exclusive of the portion thereof required to be deposited in the Washington Convention Center Fund established pursuant to section 208 of the Washington Convention Center Authority Act of 1994, effective September 28, 1994 (D.C.
 Law 10-188; D.C.
-Official Code § 10-1202.08), and any amounts to be made available to the Washington Metropolitan Transit Authority pursuant to section 7101 of the Fiscal Year 2018 Revised Revenue Contingency List , effective December 13, 2017 (D.C.
+Official Code § 10-1202.08), and any amounts to be made available to the Washington Metropolitan Transit Authority pursuant to section 7101 of the Revised Revenue Contingency List Act of 2017, effective December 13, 2017 (D.C.
 Law 22-33; 64 DCMR 7652), and section 2(b)(2)(A) of the Stable and Reliable Source of WMATA Revenues Act of 1982, effective April 30, 1982 (D.C.
 Law 4-103; D.C.
 Official Code § 9-1111.15(b)(2)(A)).

 (4) “Available Tax Increment,” means the sum of the Available Sales Tax Revenues and Available Real Property Tax Revenues generated in the Frank D. Reeves Municipal Center TIF Area in any fiscal year of the District minus the sum of Available Sales Tax Revenues and Available Real Property Tax Revenues generated in the Frank D. Reeves Municipal Center TIF Area in the applicable base year.